pakoito/react-jus/README.md

 A `<div>` will have each children component laid out internally using its x and y, and sizePx.

 Children will _not_ be validated that they don't overlap.
 That logic will only apply for drag/drop.

+The grid (lines between squares) can or cannot be visible, and styled: i.e. line width or color.

 ### Children
 Each children will contain a single React component, overlayed by an invisible grid for DnD interactions.
 There are two options for the grid: `flexbox` or `div`.
 In either option you will need to have a composition of squares (div?) that'll receive drag events individually.